mysensors/NodeManager/README.md

 * Download the latest version of NodeManager
 * Replace the NodeManagerLibrary.ino and NodeManagerLibrary.h of your project with those just downloaded
 * Review the release notes in case there is any manual change required to the main sketch

+Please be aware when upgrading to v1.7 from an older version this procedure is not supported and must be manual.

 ## Configuration